Why do some Locks smell bad?

 This is where a wash in an inflatable basin becomes interesting:

-It allows you to rinse well without splashing and to control the water flow.
+It allows good rinsing without splashes and controls the water flow.

 After washing:

-- Press out excess water with a microfiber towel
+- Press excess water with a microfiber towel

 - Avoid rubbing

-👉 Locs must be completely dry before sleeping.
+👉 Locks must be completely dry before sleeping.

-✅ Step 3: Adopt a simple, regular routine
+✅ Step 3: Adopt a simple and regular routine

 An effective routine includes: